-Appendix B - Performance Measures: PEHT 2022 - 2025
+Appendix B - Performance Measures: PEHT 2023 - 2026

 The Tribunal's goal is to provide efficient, fair, accessible and modernized adjudicative services in a fiscally responsible manner.
 In addition to closely monitoring files and processes internally, it uses performance measures and targets to track and focus on outcomes.
-It is relevant to note again, in the context of performance measures, that the Tribunal relies solely on the OLRB's support, administrative and IT staff and its Presiding Officer and Alternative Presiding Officer as well as a number of members are cross-appointed to/from other tribunals.
+It is relevant to note again, in the context of performance measures, that the Tribunal relies solely on the OLRB's support, administrative and IT staff and that its Presiding Officer, Alternative Presiding Officer and Deputy Presiding Officers as well as a number of members are currently cross-appointed to/from other tribunals.
 Performance measures and targets are revised or created in the event of legislative changes or changes to the Tribunal's operations.
 Results are published in the Tribunal's annual reports.

 Presently, the Board's electronic case management system, which includes Tribunal files, does not have the capacity to automatically create every data report requested.
 However, given the Tribunal's current small caseload, some data can be obtained manually by reviewing each file.
 This approach however will not be possible in the event that the Tribunal's caseload increases significantly.
-The Tribunal may continue to undertake further analysis of current and potential data as well as any changes necessary to the case management system in this regard so that a more refined and evolved analysis can be published in future business plans and annual reports.
-The Board is in the early stages of a project to explore the feasibility of Power BI, which provides interactive business intelligence capabilities, to enhance the Board's ability to retrieve data and report on its performance.
+The Tribunal may continue to undertake further analysis of current and potential data as well as possible changes to the case management system in this regard so that a more refined and evolved analysis can be published in future business plans and annual reports.
+The Board is in the midst of a project to upgrade to PowerBI, which provides interactive business intelligence capabilities, to enhance the Board's ability to retrieve data and report on its performance.
 The Tribunal would also be able to engage Power BI if adopted by the Board.

-The Tribunal managed to continue its operations during the pandemic despite all OLRB staff being sent home to work remotely.
+The Tribunal managed to continue its operations during the pandemic despite all OLRB staff being sent home to work remotely for a significant period of time.
 Multiple additional steps and processes for staff and OICs are required while working remotely and conducting hearings by video which is more difficult in document-heavy cases.
-In 2021/2022, while meeting all performance measures remained the goal, the achievement of this goal was affected by the staffing, workload and technological challenges presented by the pandemic and by the ever changing nature and makeup of the applications being filed over the course of the year.
-It is possible therefore that some or all of the performance targets will not be met for at least 2021-2022 entirely due to an unforeseeable pandemic.
+However, the experience has been that these processes have become more efficient since moving to the electronic filing system and electronic hearings.

 Case processing: The Tribunal efficiently processes cases when they are filed.
-In seventy-five percent of new applications, filed in accordance with the Rules of Practice as required, the Tribunal's goal is to take no more than two business days to process and open a new file from the date the application is filed, and no more than four business days to confirm the filing of the application to the parties.
+In seventy-five percent of new applications, filed in accordance with the Rules of Practice as required, the Tribunal's goal is to take no more than two business days to process and open a new file from the date the application is filed in accordance with the Rules of Practice, and no more than four business days to confirm the filing of the application to the parties.
 In addition, the Tribunal's goal is to take no longer than two business days to close a file once the final disposition has been made, and the reconsideration period has expired, in seventy-five percent of its cases.

-File review: The Tribunal's goal is for the Presiding Officer, Alternate Presiding Officer or a deputy presiding officer, to review new files within two weeks of the response filing date in ninety percent of cases.
+File review: The Tribunal's goal is for the Presiding Officer, Alternate Presiding Officer or a Deputy Presiding Officer, to review new files within two weeks of the response filing date in ninety percent of cases.
 The purpose of that review is to determine what measures can be taken at the outset of a file to ensure it is addressed in an efficient manner.
 For example, the Tribunal will consider whether the case could be disposed of through written submissions, whether preliminary issues can be decided in advance of an in-person hearing and whether procedural steps should be directed before the first hearing date.